Asian Quinoa Stir Fry

 Quinoa stir fry with vegetables in an Asian stir fry sauce in a bowl being held by a hand.

-Key Ingredients For Asian Quinoa Stir Fry
+How to Make Asian Quinoa Stir Fry

 What To Serve With This Quinoa Stir Fry

-Just adding some chicken or salmon to the stir fry is enough to take it from a side dish to the main meal.
+Just adding some chicken or salmon to the stir fry is enough to take it from a side dish to a main meal.
 There are also lots of ways you can keep it as a veggie-packed side dish.

 I also like to serve it with some grilled Asian pork tenderloin.
 The flavors are so similar that they really enhance each other!
 Another super simple recipe that you can serve with it is some broiled Asian chicken thighs.
 Delicious!

 Are you vegetarian?
 Keep the entire meal plant-based and prepare some vegetarian meatballs with the stir fry.
-These meatballs are easy to make in the slow cooker so you can make them ahead of time.
-They are made with bold hoisin sauce which tastes perfect with the sweet and spicy quinoa stir fry!
+These meatballs are easy to make in the slow cooker, so you can make them ahead of time.
+They are made with bold hoisin sauce, which tastes perfect with the sweet and spicy quinoa stir fry!

-As long as the carb is pre-cooked, you can feel free to use your favorite stir-fry filler ingredients.
+• Swap the grains: As long as the carb is pre-cooked, you can feel free to use your favorite stir-fry filler ingredients.
 Try this recipe with jasmine or basmati rice or even buckwheat!

 If you are trying to stick to a low-carb diet, quinoa won't fit very well.
 Even though it is a high-protein food, it also has lots of carbs.
 To make this recipe keto-friendly, swap the quinoa with cauliflower rice.
 Also, make sure to use a sugar-free sweetener instead of maple syrup.
 That's it!

-Something else to keep in mind- All veggies have different carb amounts too.
+Something else to keep in mind- All veggies have different carb amounts, too.
 If you are trying to stick to a strict number of carbs per day, stick to lower-carb veggies like broccoli, zucchini, and mushrooms.

 Yes, you can definitely use frozen stir-fry veggies instead of fresh vegetables.
 It might add a little more water to the skillet, but the flavor and texture will come out the same - and it will save you prep time!